ellisonbg/py4science/book/getting_started.rst

    In [235]: math.sin(2*math.pi)
    Out[235]: -2.4492127076447545e-16

-Notice that the result, while close to zero, is not exactly zero due to the floating point limitations in the representation of $\pi$ and the implementation of ``sin``.
+Notice that the result -- though close to zero -- is not exactly zero, due to the floating point limitations in the representation of $\pi$ and the implementation of ``sin``.

-Although the floating point representation is limited to the size of a C-double, Python does support arbitrarily large integers in its long type (unlike a C long which are at least 4 bytes but have a finite size).
+Although the floating point representation is limited to the size of a C-double, Python does support arbitrarily large integers in its long type (unlike a C long which is at least 4 bytes but has a finite size).
 So you can compute arbitrarily large integer arithmetic expressions, limited only by your computer's memory and processor.

 There are two common confusions in Python involving floating point numbers.
-The first potential gotcha to be aware of for those with limited experience in Python or C.  In Python 2.X, the ratio of two integers is always an integer, truncated to the nearest integer.
+The first potential gotcha to be aware of (in Python 2.x but not 3.x) for those with limited experience in Python or C is that the ratio of two integers is always an integer, truncated to the nearest integer.
 So 1/2 returns 0, not the expected 0.5.
 If you want floating point division, make sure either the numerator or denominator or both is a floating point number.

 .. ipython::